KyranWissink/VIS/README.md

 *Written and tested in Python 3.7.9.*<br><br>
 This script allows direct HGVS mutation variant prediction using SpliceAI.
 <br>
 This entire script is based on SpliceAI.
-The code can be found on their GitHub:<br>
+The code can be found on their GitHub: https://github.com/Illumina/SpliceAI
-https://github.com/Illumina/SpliceAI
 <br>